Grandchildren: top at back – Sam and Hamish, front – Alex and Charlie; bottom left – Remi and Anna; bottom right – the author and Lucy

 Responding to our rose’s enterprise

-Take note of colours and of smells
+Take note of colour and of smells

 And bring their pollen that impels